uazgraduatecollege/azgrad-drupal-ldap/ldap_user/README.developers.txt

-provisioning = creating or synching ... to drupal or to ldap
+provisioning = creating or syncing ... to drupal or to ldap